SOC 2 Compliance: Basics, Benefits, Types & Next Steps

 If you want to get into more nuance, we’ve written about the the differences between SOC 2 and ISO 27001 in the past.

-If you are a company that handles or stores customer data, complying with the SOC 2 criteria will ensure your firm complies with industry standards, giving your customers the confidence that you have the right processes and practices to safeguard their data.
+If you are a company that handles or stores customer data — which, in all honesty, is just about every company these days — complying with SOC 2 will ensure your firm complies with industry standards, giving your customers the confidence that you have the right processes and practices to safeguard their data.

 Learn more about LogicGate's SOC 2 Compliance Application to see how it can help your organization prepare for and achieve a SOC 2 attestation report.